undergrad-partner-school

 Admissions

-If you find out as much as possible about the school's criteria for admission, your chances of getting accepted will greatly improve.
-Here are the most important facts you need to know about admission policy and requirements at State University of New York College of Environmental Science and Forestry.
+You need to find out as much as you can about the entrance requirements of the university in order to maximize your chances of being accepted.
+Discover some vital facts about admission at State University of New York College of Environmental Science and Forestry.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.7.
-That means you'll most likely need an above-average GPA to get accepted.
+The latest reported average GPA of the enrolled students was 3.68.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Deadlines